saulofarias/customer-api/README.md

 The response must contain the following codes:

-- 200: if there are registered customers
+* 200: if there are registered customers
-- 404: if there are no customers created.
+* 404: if there are no customers created.

 `DELETE / customers / {id}`: remove a client by id.

+The response must contain the following codes:

+* 204: in case of success.
+* 404: if you can't find the customer.

+### Tests

+* To execute the unit test, the command executed must be:

+``
+mvn test
+``

+### Execution

+By default, the API is available at [http: // localhost: 8080 /] (http: // localhost: 8080 /)

+To run the API we can use the following methods:

+``
+java -jar customer-base-0.0.1-SNAPSHOT.war
+``

+or with the following command

+``
+mvn spring-boot: run
+``